josefglatz/beuser_fastswitch/README.md

 ### Installation as extension from TYPO3 Extension Repository (TER)

-Download and install the extension with the TYPO3 CMS extension manager module or via https://typo3.org/ext.
+Download and install the extension with the TYPO3 CMS extension manager module or directly via [typo3.org](https://typo3.org/extensions/repository/view/beuser_fastswitch).

 ## Configuration